The virus is spread through sexual contact, use of recreational injected drugs, exposure to blood, or breastfeeding.

 (See also Overview of Spinal Cord Disorders Overview of Spinal Cord Disorders Spinal cord disorders can cause permanent severe problems, such as paralysis or impaired bladder and bowel control ( urinary incontinence and fecal incontinence).
 Sometimes these problems can... read more .)

 The human T-lymphotropic virus 1 (HTLV-1) is similar to the human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
 If untreated, it can cause... read more (HIV), the virus that causes AIDS.
 The HTLV-1 virus can cause certain kinds of leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more and lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These... read more (cancers of the white blood cells).

 HTLV-1 is transmitted through

 It can be transmitted from mother to child through breastfeeding.
-It is most common among prostitutes, injected drug users, people undergoing hemodialysis, and people from certain areas such as those near the equator, southern Japan, and parts of South America.
+It is most common among sex workers, injection drug users, people undergoing hemodialysis, and people from certain areas such as those near the equator, southern Japan, and parts of South America.

 A similar disorder can result from infection with a similar virus, human T-lymphotropic virus 2 (HTLV-2).